+TERM REVIEW Autumn Term

-PERIOD REVIEW Autumn Period (September, October, November) Have you made any changes to your menu or the way in which you handle food?
+Have you made any changes to your menu or the way in which you handle food?
 If yes, how do the changes affect your food safety policy?
-Give details If you experienced any problems during the last period please give details.
+Give details

+Have you had any new children?

+Do they have any special dietary needs or allergies?

 Details of any further action required and date completed.

+Date Signed

+TERM REVIEW

+Spring Term

-Date Signed PERIOD REVIEW Winter Period (December, January, February) Have you made any changes to your menu or the way in which you handle food?
+Have you made any changes to your menu or the way in which you handle food?
 If yes, how do the changes affect your food safety policy?
-Give details If you experienced any problems during the last period please give details.
-If you experienced any problems during the last period please give details.
-If you experienced any problems during the last period please give details.
-If you experienced any problems during the last period please give details.
+Give details

+Have you had any new children?

+Do they have any special dietary needs or allergies?

 Details of any further action required and date completed.

+Date